/

 The message here is that it is clear that attackers can easily defeat token-based two-factor authentication to obtain and maintain access to their victim’s accounts.

-And at some point, as multi-factor authentication mechanism becomes more common, phishing will become more complex and more evident.
+And at some point, as multi-factor authentication mechanisms become more common, phishing will become more complex and more evident.

 Related posts: